fbpx

 Kirby Lee-USA TODAY Sports

 When hired in 2017, Sean McVay was the youngest head coach in NFL history at 30 years old.
-The Los Angeles Rams have missed the playoffs just once ever since.
-In 2022, he won Super Bowl LVI, becoming the youngest coach to do so.
+The Los Angeles Rams have missed the playoffs just twice ever since.
+In 2022, he became the youngest coach to win a Super Bowl LVI, earning him a raise.

-Now, McVay is reportedly the highest-paid NFL coach, which also makes him the highest-paid NFL coach of all time.
+Now, McVay is reportedly the highest-paid NFL coach.
 McVay’s even had opportunities to get involved in media, offering him similar pay and much less day-to-day stress, but then he wouldn’t be able to coach the LA Rams, which is a tough gig to turn down.
-The Rams announced McVay’s extension after his Super Bowl victory, but there is still no word on the exact dollar amount he’s raking in.

-Sean Payton is now the highest-paid NFL coach after being acquired from the New Orleans Saints in a blockbuster trade after the 2022 season.
-In addition to giving up a first-round pick in 2023 and a second-rounder in 2024, Denver inked Payton to a contract that will pay him between $85-$100 million over the course of five years.
+Suddenly the highest-paid head coach in the NFL today, Sean Payton became a top earner after being acquired from the New Orleans Saints in a blockbuster trade after the 2022 season.
+In addition to giving up a first-round pick in 2023 and a second-rounder in 2024, Denver inked Payton to a contract that will pay him between $85 million and $100 million over five years.

-The last time we saw a commitment this large was when the Raiders handed Jon Gruden a 10-year, $100 million contract a few years back.
-Denver hopes making Payton the highest-paid NFL coach turns out a bit differently.
+The last time we saw a commitment this large was when the Raiders handed Jon Gruden a 10-year, $100 million contract in 2018.
+Denver hopes making Payton the highest-paid NFL coach turns out a bit differently, but his first year didn’t get off to a strong start.

 Highest-paid NFL coaches – Honorable mentions